 Over the course of 22 days in 2016 and 1 in 2017, I backpacked the entirety of the John Muir Trail in the Sierra Nevada Mountains of California.
-The life marking experience was recorded in my daily journal entries and this short film I completed in November 2016.
+The life marking experience was recorded in my daily journal entries and this short film.
 Below are the entries along with information about each day’s journey produced at caltopo.com.

 The John Muir Trail – Day-by-Day Journal Entries